braxtonlemmon/recipe-blog-client/src/markdown/about.md

     While living in France I purchased a few cookbooks.
 Excited to test my French and cook something new, I cracked open the book, selected a recipe, and looked at the list of ingredients.
 Immediately I noticed that the quantity of most items was indicated by weight in grams.
 I went to the store, purchased a kitchen scale, and it has since been a permanent feature on my kitchen counter.
 While I agree that exact measurements are usually not as vital in cooking as in baking, I love being able to place a bowl on the scale and add a certain weight of each ingredient without having to measure by volume with cups or spoons.

-    I want my recipes to be accesible at an international level, so I attempt to indicate ingredient quantities using both volume and weight.
+    I want my recipes to be accessible at an international level, so I attempt to indicate ingredient quantities using both volume and weight.
 I have a preference for the Metric system and have therefore decided to use it as the primary unit in my recipes.

   - #### 2) Visibility: see ingredients and steps simultaneously